spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

 ## Running Autodoc on the stdlib
 `zig2 build-obj -femit-docs std.zig`, simple as that.
 Make sure to open the correct `index.html` after that.

-## Editing the JS code
-The JS code has type annotations to reduce the amount of Shabriri grapes (ie insanity-inducing nuggets) in the code.
-When editing `main.js`, please run the typescript compiler on it.

-`tsc --allowJs --checkJs --noEmit --noUnusedLocals --strict --lib es2015,dom main.js`

-You can get tsc by installing Node and then running `npm install -g typescript`.
-It can run on the original copy of main.js (so no need to rebuild before calling it again).

 ## Good starting point?
 A good starting point would be to add all the missing qualifiers from types, decls and function arguments.
 Stuff like `alignment`, for example.
 Right now the data model is missing all this "secondary" qualifiers, etc.